turbot/steampipe-docs/docs/reference/config-files/plugin.md

 # plugin

-The `plugin` block allows you to set plugin-level options like soft memory limits and rate limiters.
+The `plugin` block enables you to set plugin-level options like soft memory limits and rate limiters.
 You can then associate connections with the the plugin.

 ```hcl
 plugin "aws" {